 The purpose of this ABCA is to identify and evaluate the most appropriate remedial alternative that reduces contaminant exposure to levels below RBCs protective of human health and the environment.
 This ABCA was completed in general accordance with EPA guidelines for conducting an ABCA and Oregon regulations for conducting a feasibility study (OAR 340-122-0085).
-This document is a draft and will be presented for public comment.

-The remedial action area consists of soil/sediment with elevated concentrations of contaminants described in section 2.3.1.
+The remedial action area consists of soil/sediment with elevated concentrations of contaminants as described in section 2.3.1.
+Areas of exceedances include the log pond berm area sediments as well as upland areas as shown in Figure 2-3.
+Addressing these media will address dioxins in surface water, which are likely related to concentrations observed in soils/sediments.